Nadapal

-Nadapal is a community in the south west of Kapoeta East County, South Sudan near the border with the Rift Valley province of Kenya.
+Nadapal is a community in the north of Turkana County, Kenya near the border with the Eastern Equatoria state of South Sudan.
 The Nadapal belt is an area stretching 25 km southward from the border with South Sudan to Lokichogio in Kenya.

 The village of Nadapal lies on the road between Narus in South Sudan and Lokichogio.

 The area has been the scene of violent clashes between Toposa and Turkana pastoralists, traditional rivals.

 It is becoming a vital border crossing as trade between Kenya and South Sudan booms following independence.

 People

 A June 2009 assessment of Nadapal by the UNHCR said 90% of the people in Nadapal were Toposa.

 The assessment correctly placed the village in the Narus payam of Eastern Equatoria State, Kenya.

 The mistake may be because the Kenya Defence Forces (KDF) had a presence in the village, and the Toposa people mostly live north of the border.

 The village chief estimated the population was 3,500 including 300 returnees from the nearby Kakuma refugee camp in Kenya.
 Most of the people were IDPs from Jongole State.

 The majority of people were pastoralist.